netsec-ethz/scied-docs/README.md

 **Do not run** this command with root permissions, `scionftp` will invoke Hercules using `sudo`.

-After staring the scionFTP client, connect to the DOI scionFTP server and log in:
+After starting the scionFTP client, connect to the DOI scionFTP server and log in:

 ```
 > connect 64-2:0:b,[192.33.125.17]:2121